Randy Schleusener

 Rand L. Schleusener (born October 23, 1957) is an American former football offensive lineman.
 He played for the Nebraska Cornhuskers from 1977 to 1980.
-He was selected in the 1981 NFL draft, but never played in the NFL.
+He was selected 244th overall in the ninth round of the 1981 NFL draft, but never played in the NFL.

 After football, he went on to become a spine surgeon with the Black Hills Orthopedic & Spine Center in Rapid City, South Dakota.